-We are exposed to market risk from changes in foreign currency exchange rates which could impact our results of operations and financial condition.
-We consider our exchange rate risk, in particular that of the U.S. dollar versus the British pound, the Euro and the new Israeli shekel, to be our primary market risk exposure.
-We do not believe that our exchange rate exposure will have a material effect on our financial condition, results of operations or cash flows.
+We are exposed to market risk from changes in foreign currency exchange rates that could impact our results of operations and financial condition.
+We consider foreign currency exchange rate risk, in particular that of the U.S. dollar versus the British pound, the Euro and the New Israeli Shekel, to be our primary market risk exposure.
+To date, we have not used any material foreign currency exchange contracts or other derivative instruments to reduce our exposure to foreign currency exchange risks.
+In the future, we may use foreign currency exchange contracts and other derivative instruments to reduce our exposure to this risk.